-It is hard to think of an event less suited to the age of coronavirus than a film festival — thousands of strangers from all over the globe coming together to sit in packed screening rooms for a few hours and, if they’re lucky, mingle at an after-party where they’ll have a chance to share hors d’oeuvre with an Oscar winner.
-As the film industry spends its third month of lockdown, memories of festivals past are inspiring a nostalgic tinge in many: As Google Calendar and TimeHop have made painfully clear, May is the month that Cannes would have taken place.
-Now the red stairs, elegant gowns, and swanky parties are no more.
-In a postapocalyptic touch, the Boulevard de Croisette is being patrolled not by paparazzi but by a feral boar:
+It is hard to think of an event less suited to the age of the coronavirus than a film festival — thousands of strangers from all over the globe coming together to sit in packed screening rooms for a few hours and, if they’re lucky, mingle at an after-party where they’ll have a chance to share hors d’oeuvre with an Oscar winner.
+As the film industry spends its fourth month in lockdown, the red stairs, elegant gowns, and swanky parties are no more.
+In a postapocalyptic touch, the Boulevard de la Croisette is being patrolled not by paparazzi but by a feral boar:

 Hope springs eternal that festivals will occur again at some point.
 As Parasite’s Best Picture–winning campaign proved, nothing creates buzz for a movie like a successful fest premiere, and for Oscar-watchers, the late-summer trio of Venice, Telluride, and Toronto separates the season’s wheat from the chaff, the Roma from the Life Itself.
 There are supply-side incentives preventing this year’s slate from being canceled outright, too: Many festivals provide the revenue that funds their parent operations the rest of the year.
 Finally, many in the industry have clung to the return of festivals as a symbolic step on the road to normal, a sign that movies are finally back.